Tzion-ben/OPP_Ex1/ReadMe.md

 operations and they: read functions from a file to functions collection and draw them, save functions to file from the functions collection, and drawing the functions with a parameters for the GUI from JSON file.

-*To more information go to the WiKi page of the Progect*
+*To more information go to the WiKi page of the Project*